 The following checklist is used as a guide of various skillsets and capacities that are essential to keeping our small farm operating smoothly and serving our community.
 The checklist is a reflective tool to be used during your orientation (scheduled upon arrival- typically Sundays at 4pm) and exit interview (scheduled 2-weeks prior to your departure date).
 Filling out the checklist helps us understand your interest and capacities and helps us direct your stay/work-trade experience.
 Although weʻll do our best to provide the experience based on your interest, our main focus is production of our garden arena which supplies our weekly CSA.
 Some skillsets below need to be second in priority (as-needed basis) to garden production and in addition to the scheduled group workdays.
 Many of these skillsets will be used to perform daily garden projects during our designated work-days, to prepare farm fresh meals, to host community and youth education, wellness events and to build the capacity of our farm infrastructure and WOOFer facilities.

-WOOFers will engage in hands-on field time for an average of 25 hours per week and maintain responsibilities in areas to include, but not limited to:
+WOOFers will engage in hands-on field time for an average of 20 to 25 hours per week (depending on the work trade agreement) and maintain responsibilities in areas to include, but not limited to:

 - Planting (including annual and perennial crops)